alainrk/cashout/README.md

 ## Web Dashboard Usage

+### Authentication Options

+The web dashboard supports three authentication methods:

+1. **Telegram Login** (code-based):
+   - Enter your Telegram username
+   - Check Telegram for a 6-digit verification code
+   - Enter the code to access your dashboard

+2. **Email Login** (passwordless):
+   - Enter your registered email address
+   - Check your email for a 6-digit verification code
+   - Enter the code to access your dashboard

+3. **Passkey Login** (WebAuthn):
+   - Register a passkey from your dashboard settings after initial login
+   - Use biometric authentication (fingerprint, face recognition) on subsequent logins
+   - No codes needed - instant secure access

+### Dashboard Features

 1. **Access**: Navigate to `http://localhost:8081` (or your configured domain)
-2. **Login**: Enter your Telegram username
+2. **Login**: Choose your preferred authentication method
-3. **Verification**: Check Telegram for a 6-digit verification code
-4. **Dashboard**: View your financial data with month navigation
+3. **Dashboard**: View your financial data with month navigation
-5. **Statistics**: See real-time balance, income, expenses, and transaction counts
+4. **Statistics**: See real-time balance, income, expenses, and transaction counts
+5. **Transactions**:
+   - Add new transactions directly from the web interface
-6. **History**: Browse detailed transaction history with search and filtering
+   - Browse detailed transaction history with search and filtering
+   - View transactions by category
+6. **Passkey Management**: Register, view, and delete passkeys for your account

 The web dashboard provides a complementary interface to the Telegram bot, offering:

 - Better visualization for large datasets
 - Month-by-month navigation
-- Desktop-friendly transaction management
+- Desktop and mobile-friendly transaction management
-- Exportable financial reports
+- Multiple secure authentication options
+- Direct transaction creation without needing Telegram

 ## Testing